 Enter the name of the installed Condenser or Package Unit Serial Number as shown on the equipment nameplate.

-Enter the rated sensible cooling capacity at design conditions of the installed cooling system in Btu/h.
+Enter the sensible cooling capacity at design conditions of the installed cooling system in Btu/h.
+This information is found in the system performance information on the manufacturer's published documentation for the installed system.

-Enter the installed Condenser Rated Nominal Cooling Capacity in tons.
+Enter the installed Condenser Nominal Cooling Capacity in tons.
 Note that this is based on the condenser, not the coil or air handler.
 This can usually be determined by the condenser model number.

 Section F. Installed Split System Indoor Coil or Fan Coil Unit Equipment Information (applicable to DX or hydronic heating/cooling coils or fan coil units)